dstrohmaier/dstrohmaier.github.io/posts/_posts/2023-03-13-transformer-do-not-just-learn-surface-statistics.md

 ## Hierarchical Syntax

-Transformer language model states reflect syntax, including a hierarchical structure which is not obvious from the surface of language strings:
+The states of Transformer language model reflect syntax, including a hierarchical structure which is not obvious from the surface of language strings:
 - Lin et al. 2019
 - Tenney et al. 2019
 - Rogers et al. 2020: 843-844